False Linearity: Why Time Feels Continuous When It Isn’t

 false linearity and nonlinear perception of time

-Hello!
-Today I’ll talk about false linearity and why time appears continuous when it actually isn’t.
-False linearity describes the illusion that time moves as a single, unbroken line—in real-life experience, it behaves like a shifting field.
+Hello, inquisitive mind!
+Today I’ll talk about false linearity and why time seems continuous when it isn’t.
+False linearity describes the illusion that time moves as a single, unbroken line—in real life, it behaves like a fluid field.
 We remember the past as static, anticipate the future as approaching, and perceive the present as a narrow point in between.
-This structure feels familiar to us.
-It’s logical to us.
-Yet, it subtly fails to explain many moments we perceive as shifts in time, collapses of probabilities, or sudden breaks in narrative.
+This structure feels familiar.
+It seems logical.
+And yet, it subtly fails to explain many moments we perceive as shifts in time, collapses of probabilities, or sudden breaks in narrative.

-We perceive time as continuous not because it is, but because our perception stitches it together that way.
+We perceive time as continuous not because it is, but because our perception shapes that perception.
+This is the tautology.
+I hope this is clear.
+Then let’s continue.

 Why the Mind Prefers a Linear Timeline

-Human cognition is based on consistency.
-Cause precedes effect.
+It’s foolish to deny that human cognition is based on consistency.
+Cause always precedes effect.
 Memory follows experience.
 Identity unfolds step by step.
-It is the linear model of time that makes this possible.
+This is made possible by the linear model of time.
 Without it, consistency would be too often disrupted in everyday life.
+I think no one would argue with that.

 False linearity acts as a stabilizer.
 It filters out contradictions, resolves overlaps, and smooths the transitions between moments.
-When reality behaves unpredictably, the mind edits experience to maintain continuity.
+When reality behaves unpredictably, the mind adjusts experience to maintain continuity.
+I hope this is clear.

 This is why we notice disruptions in the timeline so acutely when they occur.
-They are interpreted after the fact—if they are interpreted at all.
+They are interpreted after the fact — if they are interpreted at all.
+Sound familiar?

 Continuity Is an Effect, Not a Property

 The sensation of continuous time does not arise in reality itself.
-It is formed in the process of changing awareness processes.
-Perception selects one result, reinforces it, and discards nearby alternatives.
-After selection, this result becomes the only memorable path.
+It is formed as a result of the changing processes of consciousness.
+Perception selects one outcome, reinforces it, and discards nearby alternatives.
+And once chosen, the outcome becomes the only remembered path.

 This selection process mirrors what is explored in Probability Collapse, where one outcome stabilizes while others fade into unrealized potential.
 Continuity is simply the memory of repeated selection.

-What we perceive as a straight line is actually a sequence of decisions we made
+From this, we can conclude that what we perceive as a straight line is actually a sequence of decisions we made.
+Understood?
+Let’s continue.

 Where False Linearity Breaks Down

-At such moments, time may seem distorted, layered, or temporarily suspended.
+At such moments, time may seem distorted, multilayered, or temporarily suspended.
 Memory may fail.
 Cause and effect become blurred.
 The present seems unusually intense.
+Have you ever experienced anything like this?

 Memory as the Glue of Linear Time